 Do you want to have a video on or video off policy?

-Background noise can be really distracting so always mute when not speaking
+Background noise can be really distracting, so should mute when not speaking be standard practice?

-Be on time – but agree on the length of time that’s acceptable to wait before you leave the meeting if people don’t show up
+Do you agree on the length of time that’s acceptable to wait before you leave the meeting if people don’t show up?

 We hope you have enjoyed our top tips and feel that they have been valuable.
 Find out more about our solutions for video collaboration here.

 Some of the future office trends include a rise in remote work, increased use of...Read more